shining-cat/everyday_kt/TO_DO_LIST.md

 - [x] upgrade LongExtensions duration formatting
 - [x] tests on LongExtensions
 - [x] modification on LongExtensions duration parsing: remove modulo on 24 hours, allow forms like 127h 23mn 07s.update tests, simplify params with identical default values...
+- [x] update dependencies, kotlin, gradle and AGP
+- [ ] remove jacoco, ktlint and detekt as we don't use them yet, static analysis will be implemented later on, through a github CI
+- [ ] prevent buildconfig generation for all modules except App: https://medium.com/dipien/stop-generating-the-buildconfig-on-your-android-modules-7d82dd7f20f1
+- [ ] move from livedata used as events to recommended observable objects now available in kotlin (SingleLiveEvent) or even move completely from livedata to StateFlow + ShareFlow?
-- [ ] use said icon to build a splashscreen, see: https://medium.com/geekculture/implementing-the-perfect-splash-screen-in-android-295de045a8dc
+- [ ] add language setting to allow change without following the OS language
 - [ ] build launch icon from rewards assets, insert as vector adaptive icon (see https://medium.com/androiddevelopers/vectordrawable-adaptive-icons-3fed3d3205b5)
+- [ ] use launch icon to build a splashscreen, see: https://medium.com/geekculture/implementing-the-perfect-splash-screen-in-android-295de045a8dc
 - [ ] write about text
 - [ ] add custom rules to detekt to put else, catch, finally on new line => this seems quite heavy work, we may skip this, but the pb is that ktlint rules contradict our own
 - [ ] decide how to handle remaining errors reported by detekt (too many functions in SharedPrefsHelper is ok, too many parameters in method, etc.)